gxlmyacc/babel-plugin-provide/README.md

 ```

-source file will transform that:
+source file will be transformed that:

 ```js
 import importJs from "./import-js";